Jan 14, 2023

 And so I'm going to highlight this whole section.

-And again, just going to comment that out.
+And again, just going to comment on that out.

 And commenting if you're not familiar with, it just means that you're taking active code and saying it's a comment instead of active code, which effectively deactivates it.